Feyerabend/vm/cmp3/README.md

-In the file `cmp3.c` you will find a merge between the previous compiler which starts from the outset of an abstract tree representation of a program, to the previous parsing of programs as text.
+In the file `cmp3.c` you will find a merge between the previous compiler which starts from the outset of an abstract tree representation of a program, with the previous parsing of programs as text.

 The scanner `scan.c` and `scan.h` are copied from the PL/0 parser with all tokens recognized.
 (However they are not all used or recognized by